dimanikulin/fva/README.md

 ## Contributing
 You are always welcome to contribute!
 There are many items to help author in.
-For building the code you don't need to have any local environment set up.
+For building the code you don't need to have any local environment to set up.
-As soon as any code change is pushed to GitHub the [main workflow](.github/workflows/main.yml) is being executed and you will have new [Installation packages](https://github.com/dimanikulin/fva/releases) to test.
+As soon as any code change is pushed to the GitHub, [main workflow](.github/workflows/main.yml) is being executed and you will have new [Installation packages](https://github.com/dimanikulin/fva/releases) to test.

 ## Documentation
 * Please see [link](https://dimanikulin.github.io/fva/) for the documentation: